When to Travel to South Korea: Weather Breakdown by Month & Season

 Autumn in Yeouido Park

-But, like April, the real reason to visit Korea in November is to catch the scenery at its finest.
-Towards the middle and end of the month the leaves begin to erupt into crimson & golden shades.
-They’ll take your breath away!
+But, like April, the real reason to visit Korea in October is to catch the scenery at its finest.
+Towards the middle and end of the month, the leaves begin to erupt into crimson and golden shades.
+I’m sure they’ll take your breath away.
+(As they did mine!)

-Nearly anywhere you go, you’ll be greeted with a surreal scene that’ll put the rest of the year to shame.
-Head for the temples of Gyeongju or the mountains of Gangwon-do.
-Seeing them set to a colourful fall backdrop will be among the best experiences you’ll have on your visit to South Korea.
+Nearly anywhere I went in South Korea in the fall, I was greeted with a surreal scene.
+I’d recommend heading for the temples of Gyeongju or the mountains of Gangwon-do.
+I guarantee that seeing them set against a colourful fall backdrop will be among the most memorable experiences you’ll have on your visit to South Korea.

 Ryan O'Rourke